jose-dls/ML-Crypto-Public/README.md

 - Replace the contents of main.py with the contents of your desired strategy.

-- Within the Initialize function, change the filepath parameter for the self.LoadModel() function assigned to self.model (it should be the first line in the Initialize function).
+- Within the Initialize function, change the filepath parameter for the self.LoadModel() function assigned to self.model - it should be the first line in the Initialize function.
+Note: sometimes QuantConnect is unable to load the model if the project is inactive for a long period.
+Refresh your page if this problem occurs.

 #### Strategy 1